 Now that home values are appreciating again, home equity loans are once more becoming popular tools for financing.
-Last year the home equity balances at credit unions across the U.S. grew by 6.1 percent after seeing 7.2 percent growth in 2014.
-That’s largely due to pent-up demand, attractive interest rates and borrowers’ ability to deduct such interest on tax returns.
+That’s largely due to pent-up demand and attractive interest rates.

 For some consumers, though, a home equity line of credit (HELOC) is easier to secure, and less expensive in terms of interest.

 If you’re considering either one, you’ll want to understand the advantages and disadvantages.
 Rules vary by state, but here’s a brief primer on how each one works in Texas.

 About Home Equity Loans

 At Amplify Credit Union, these vehicles allow you to borrow a lump sum at a fixed interest rate for a range of purposes, most commonly home renovations, college tuition, debt consolidation, emergency funds or vehicle purchases.
 Each loan is set up with five- to 20-year terms similar to your original mortgage, with equal monthly payments spread over that time.
 Your home represents the collateral that reduces risk for your credit union or bank; in Texas, that equity is compiled by determining 80 percent of your home’s appraised value then subtracting the balance on your mortgage.
 In the rare case of default, it’s possible for you to lose your home.

 Amplify offers a similar unsecured product called a Homeowner Express Loan, which offers a maximum balance of $40,000 without requirement of home equity, liens or closing costs.
 The loan of five, seven or 10 years is ideal for homeowners who lack equity and/or need immediate funds.

 About Home Equity Lines of Credit (HELOCs)